ScienceDiscoverer/steamscrd/README.md

 ## Tips

+* You can view screenshot comments by enabling `Comments` column in the Explorer.
+Switch to `View -> Details`, right-click on any column title and press `More...`, tick `Comments`, press `OK`.
+You can also use image viewr like [IrfanView](https://www.irfanview.com/main_download_engl.htm) to view comment while actually enjoying the image itself.
+Use [this instructions](https://irfanview-forum.de/forum/program/feature-requests/11035-) to enable the comment.
 * You can pause download at any time by pressing `SPACE`.
 Unpause by pressing `SPACE` again.
 * If you (for whatever reason) want to have all your screenshots in a single folder, instead of organised into separate folder for each game, you can use this `CMD` command to copy/move all images to a single folder: `for /r D:\<YOURID> %I in (*.jpg) do copy "%I" D:\ALL_SCREENS`.